sdobber/GenieReactTemplate.jl/README.md

-# GenieReactTemplate.jl
+# WIP - GenieReactTemplate.jl
-Template for using the Genie Framework with Ant Design
+Template for using the Genie Framework with Ant Design.